FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 Please visit the Wake County Watershed Management: Erosion & Sedimentation Control, Floodplain & Stormwater Management website.

-To find the Zoning Jurisdiction for your property we utilize a website maintained by the City of Raleigh called iMAPS.
+To find the Zoning Jurisdiction for your property, we utilize a website maintained by the City of Raleigh called IMaps.

-On iMAPS you can find such information as
+On IMAPS, you can find such information as

 *Zoning (In-Town vs. ETJ)